EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## We Only Have Monthly Memberships

-You can rent for a single month.
+You can rent for a single month, starting on any day.
 Details [here](https://www.evolvework.co/evolve/#monthly-memberships-only).

 ## Open Desk (Each day, choose any available non-dedicated desk)